Fuzzy on Trump Tower Moscow? Here's what we know so far

 — September and October 2017: Cohen says in prepared remarks to the Senate intelligence committee that the Moscow deal ended "before the Iowa caucus and months before the first primary."
 He says the same during testimony before the committee.
 Those statements turned out to be lies.

 — Nov.
 29, 2018: Cohen pleads guilty to lying to Congress.
-Cohen says he briefed Trump and his family members on the Russia proposal through June 2016.
+He says he briefed Trump and his family members on the Russia proposal through June 2016.
 Cohen says he lied to minimize the public understanding of Trump's Russia ties, to try to limit the various Russia investigations and to be consistent with Trump's "political messaging."

 — Dec.
 12, 2018: Cohen is sentenced to three years in prison.